 Will Solar Panels Work on My Roof?

-Blue Raven Solar’s team of expert solar array designers offer customizable solar systems to meet the needs of your roof’s style, design, materials and pitch.
-If the health of your roof’s current framework or materials is a concern, you may want to consider replacing/revising before solar installation and most solar companies can help you make those arrangements.
+Blue Raven Solar’s team of expert solar array designers offer customizable solar systems to meet the needs of your roof.
+If the condition of your roof’s framework or materials is a concern, you may want to consider replacing or revising before a solar installation, and most solar companies can help you make those arrangements!

-Based on recent studies, rooftop solar systems add value to a home, and ownership is easy to transfer when the home is sold.
+Based on recent studies, rooftop solar systems add value to a home by at least 4%, and ownership is easy to transfer when the home is sold.
 It is similar to buying a car from someone who has not fully paid it off yet.

-We believe that going solar is a win-win for both our customers and the environment, but depending on your situation and a couple of factors, going solar may not be for everyone:
+Here at Blue Raven Solar, we believe going solar is a win-win for both our customers and the environment.
+Depending on your situation and a couple of factors, going solar may not be the best decision for you:

 Solar companies traditionally perform a thorough evaluation of homes and roofs before approving pending solar installations.
-The following is a list of reasons why a home may be denied:
+Here are a couple of reasons why a home may be denied:

 - Unstable roof framing